theatlasroom/presentations/markdown-content/vue-i18n.md

 <!-- Notes -->

 - One of the other common formats is the .pot file, or .po template
+- The .pot template shows the relevant string keys and also gives information on the type of pluralization rules supported
 - Ensuring all your strings are up to date is one of the challenges
   - At gitlab we have some tools to help with this
   - We have some rules in our CI pipelines to detect marked strings that arent in the .pot
   - But with the added challenge that we have strings in numerous places, ruby files, haml templates, js, vue files and need to ensure these are always marked for translation
   - Something my team has been working on recently was some various linting tools to assist with identifying translatable strings in our codebase
-  - Specifically i worked on one for .vue files, diving into the <template>, ill demo this later
+  - Specifically i worked on one for .vue files, to detect strings that should be marked

 <!-- Slide -->